lowski/lowski.github.io/docs/go/run-gofmt-on-all-project-files.md

 # Run gofmt on all project files

-If you'd like to run go formatter recursively on all project's files simply use:
+To run go formatter recursively on all project's files simply use:

 ```
 gofmt -s -w .
 ```

-If you'd like also to print the files that has been changed add `-l` option:
+To print the files that has been changed add `-l` option:

 ```
 gofmt -l -s -w .